Hollow (Pantera song): Critical reception

 Steve Huey of AllMusic praised the song and "This Love" for having "thunderingly loud, aggressive chorus sections", despite being ballads.
 Greg Pratt of Brave Words & Bloody Knuckles compared the song to "Cemetery Gates, also calling it "amazing" and a "powerful classic."
 Janiss Garza used the two ballads from Vulgar Display of Power, as proof Pantera "is about much more than macho metal posturing."
 He adds "Hollow" is "sad but pretty" and the band's "tough edge slashes painfully through deep introspection about personal relationships."
 Denise Falzon of Exclaim! believes the song "holds new meaning since Dimebag's tragic murder," and sounds a "little cleaner" with "enhanced production quality" on the 20th Anniversary remaster of the album.

-Dom Lawson of Classic Rock ranked the song at number 13 on his list of the "The 50 best Pantera songs ever" and stated it "brought Vulgar Display… to a close with grandiose audacity.
+Dom Lawson of Classic Rock ranked the song at number 13 on his list of "The 50 best Pantera songs ever" and stated it "brought Vulgar Display… to a close with grandiose audacity.
 Here, melodic subtleties are many but brutality remains an unerring threat.
 Jon Hadusek of Consequence called it one of Pantera's "mid-tempo, melodic songs" and that it was a major influence on Nate Garrettm guitarist of American heavy metal band Spirit Adrift, who later covered the song.
 David Slavković of Ultimate Guitar ranked the song at number 6 on his list of the "Top: 20 Saddest Metal Songs of All Time", and called it a "sad and depressing piece" that contrasts the "serious bangers" on most of Vulgar Display of Power.